erasys/backend-trial-task/README.md

 ## Sending the solution to us

 You can choose to send the solution as a ZIP archive (https://git-scm.com/docs/git-archive) or upload it as a private repository to a GIT hoster of your choice, giving us access to it.

+*this is just a joke, our systems does not accept passwords that are so simple, duh! 💅